marcteys/myo-keys-dot-net/README.md

 * Find a new method to deteck multiple keys shortcuts, case, etc...
 * Complete the readme
 * Best practices / functions to optimize the come
+* Disable the vibration field at the begenning and enable it later. (or set default to none)